ProofGeneral/PG/ci/simple-tests/README.md

 This directory contains a number of more simple tests, that can all run in the same directory.

-# Overview of existing tests
+# Overview of existing tests for Coq

-test-coqtop-unavailable
+coq-test-coqtop-unavailable
-: open a file with PG when no coqtop is available test-omit-proofs
+: open a file with PG when no coqtop is available coq-test-omit-proofs
-: test the omit proofs feature coq-par-job-needs-compilation-quick
+: test the omit proofs feature coq-test-par-job-needs-compilation-quick
-: test coq-par-job-needs-compilation-quick by enumerating all possible cases test-prelude-correct
+: test coq-par-job-needs-compilation-quick by enumerating all possible cases coq-test-prelude-correct
-: test that the Proof General prelude is correct test-qrhl
+: test that the Proof General prelude is correct

+# Overview of existing tests for qRHL

+qrhl-test-input
 : tests relating to the qRHL prover

 # Important conventions

-The Makefile runs all ERT tests in all `test-*.el` files.
-Therefore, the test should be written in a file matching this pattern.
+The Makefile runs all ERT tests in all `coq-test-*.el` and `qrhl-test-*.el` files for, respectively, the goals `coq-all` and `qrhl-all`.
+Therefore, new tests should be written in a file matching these patterns.

-To run all tests in a single file, do `make test-*.success`.
+To run all tests in a single file `file.el`, do `make file.success`.